saylordotorg/course_cs403/Unit09.md

+---
+layout: default
+title: "CS403: Introduction to Modern Database Systems"
+course_description: "A study of database architecture and the components used in implementation.
+Topics include using the Structured Query Language, file structures and access methods, database modeling, design, and user interface,components of database management systems, and information storage and retrieval."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Basic Select Statements** <span id="9"></span> *In Unit 8, we introduced the select statement.
 In this unit, we will learn to build queries using one table.
 We will take a look at the